Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Variance-Reduction-Techniques/markovchainmontecarlo.md

 \]

-If the Gelman-Rubin statistic is high ($\hat{R} \ge 1.1$), this indicates that the target quantities from the MHA cannot be trusted, and that it needs to be ran for a longer time until it falls below this measure. {cite:p}`vats2021revisiting`.
+If the Gelman-Rubin statistic is high ($\hat{R} \ge 1.1$), this indicates that the target quantities from the MHA cannot be trusted, and it needs to be running for a longer time until it falls below this measure. {cite:p}`vats2021revisiting`.

 Here is an example of using the Gelman-Rubin statistic in Python on the Laplace Distribution we did before.